Key Takeaways:

 - Formalize agreements with people who will live on the property temporarily with legal documents such as lease agreements.
 These should outline the rules and duration of the use of the property that you’ve agreed to.

-- Regularly visit and inspect the property if it is vacant to make sure no one is occupying it.
+- Regularly visit and inspect the vacant property to make sure no one is occupying it.

 - Contact the police or a local sheriff if you discover trespassers.